Home » Albums » Midnights » Songs on Midnights » Midnight Rain

 Single Certification

-"2x Platinum" certification by the Recording Industry Association of America.
-Signifying 2,000,000 units sold in the United States of America.
+"3x Platinum" certification by the Recording Industry Association of America.
+Signifying 3,000,000 units sold.

 Song Artwork